 - ALSO CONSIDER: Frontpoint

-When shopping for a security system for home use, it’s wise for residents to look at the cost of the home security system, the installation process, the equipment they’re getting for the price, the cost of monitoring or any subscription fees, and any additional factors like warranties and trial pricing.
+When shopping for a security system for home use, it’s a good idea for customers to look at the cost of the home security system, the installation process, the equipment they’re getting for the price, the cost of monitoring or subscription fees, and any additional details like warranties and cancellation fees.
 Each of these factors is examined in detail below.

 Pricing and Fees

-Most home security systems include a base cost for the equipment (and possibly a fee for professional installation), as well as a monthly cost for monitoring or subscription fees.
-Customers will want to evaluate exactly what equipment they’re getting for this base cost to determine whether they’re getting everything they need or whether they will need to add extra equipment and pay a higher price than the base cost.
-Some homeowners are tempted to opt for cheap home security systems or packages with fewer features to save on cost.
-But paying for a system that is ineffective or does not have the homeowner’s desired features will not deliver the results the homeowner is looking for from their home security system.
+Most home security systems include a base cost for the equipment (and some have a fee for professional installation), as well as a monthly cost for monitoring or subscription fees.
+Customers will want to evaluate exactly what equipment they’re getting for this base cost to determine whether they’re getting everything they need or whether they will need to add extra equipment and pay a higher price for a more advanced package.
+Some customers are tempted to opt for cheap home security systems or packages with fewer features to save on cost.
+But paying for an ineffective system that does not have the customer’s desired features will not deliver the results they are looking for from their home security system.
+Similarly, paying for unneeded equipment can mean the customer is paying more than they need to for their home security system.

 The same applies to the cost of monitoring and subscription services.
-Customers will want to look at what each company offers for its monthly cost, and make sure they’re getting what they expect.
-Customers can consider factors like smart-home integration, video recording, monitoring, and product support, and carefully examine the details to see exactly what they’re getting for their money.
+Customers will want to look at what each company offers for its monthly cost and make sure they’re getting what they want and need.
+Some companies require customers to sign contracts with their service plans, which can come with benefits like extended warranties, although others allow free cancellation at any time.
+Customers will also want to consider factors like smart-home integration, video recording, monitoring, and product support, and carefully examine the details to see exactly what they’re getting for their money.

 Installation and Equipment

 Additionally, it’s unwise for customers to eliminate options with higher up-front costs in an effort to save because they might end up skimping on their system in the process.
-For instance, if someone chooses to pay the minimum for their base equipment costs, it might appear that they’re getting a great deal at the time, but they might only get a few products for that minimum cost.
-Customers will want to make sure they’re getting enough window and door sensors, cameras, and smoke/CO detectors to fully protect their home.
-Residents of a large two-story home will likely need more equipment than someone with a small ranch.
-Lastly, customers will want to make sure they’re getting the type of cameras they want (wired vs. wireless) and that their equipment is compatible with their preferred voice assistant (be it Alexa, Google Assistant, or Siri).
+For instance, if a customer chooses to pay the minimum for their base equipment costs, it might appear that they’re getting a great deal at the time, but they might only get a few products for that minimum cost.
+Customers will want to make sure they’re getting enough window and door sensors, cameras, and hazard sensors like flood or smoke/carbon monoxide detectors to fully protect their home.
+Residents of a large two-story home will likely need more equipment than a family who lives in a small ranch house.

-Systems with professional monitoring typically have monthly fees, whereas those that are self-monitored don’t have fees.
-However, professional monitoring also comes with certain benefits for home security systems with cameras that customers with self-monitored systems won’t get.
+Systems with professional monitoring typically have monthly fees, whereas those that are self-monitored may not have associated fees.
+However, home security systems with cameras that are professional monitored provide benefits that customers with self-monitored systems won’t get.

 A home security camera system is made much more effective with the addition of monitoring.
-With professional monitoring, the customer has a team of professionals available all day, every day to assist in the event of an emergency.
-With self-monitoring, the customer will need to take action (calling 911, etc.) if an emergency occurs.
-Professional monitoring is typically much more expensive than DIY monitoring, and the customer can’t guarantee the monitoring service will contact the authorities in as timely a manner as they’d like.
-But generally speaking, professional monitoring promotes added safety and a sense of security, which makes the home security system more effective.
+With professional monitoring, the customer has a team of experts available all day, every day to assist in the event of an emergency.
+According to Silva, “If the home has a monitored fire alarm system and catches fire, it is far better to have a monitoring center call the fire department immediately than hope that the homeowner receives the notification and can quickly take action.”
+With self-monitoring, the customer will be responsible for calling 911 if an emergency occurs.
+Professional monitoring is typically more expensive than DIY monitoring but generally promotes added safety and a sense of security, which makes the home security system more effective, as well as giving customers greater peace of mind.

-Self-monitoring may be a realistic option for customers who live in a relatively safe area, whose home doesn’t have a lot of access points, and who feel comfortable with self-monitoring.
-In this case, the customer can save quite a bit of cash by not choosing professional monitoring.
+Self-monitoring may be a practical option for customers who live in a relatively safe area, whose home doesn’t have a lot of access points, and who feel comfortable with monitoring their own system.
+In this case, the customer can save money each month by skipping professional monitoring.
 Plus, with more and more user services hitting the scene like Alexa Guard Plus, some people might not feel they need professional monitoring anyway.
-For a cost of $5 per month, Alexa Guard Plus gives customers access to an emergency helpline while also sending them alerts in response to broken glass sounds, smoke or CO detector sounds, or other dangerous activity sounds.
+For a cost of $4.99 per month or $49 per year, Alexa Guard Plus gives customers access to an emergency helpline while also sending them alerts in response to broken glass sounds, smoke or carbon monoxide detector sounds, or other dangerous activity sounds.
 It can also help deter intruders by making siren or barking dog noises, as well as turning smart lights on and off to make it look like someone is home.
 Customers will want to keep in mind that Alexa Guard Plus is not a pro monitoring service, but rather only a helpline and a few additional Alexa features that help promote added security.

 Our Top Picks